digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

 Generate the decoder utility class
 ----------------------------------

 When reading transactions from the ledger, you typically want to convert a `CreatedEvent <https://docs.daml.com/app-dev/bindings-java/javadocs/com/daml/ledger/javaapi/data/CreatedEvent.html>`__ from the Ledger API to the corresponding generated ``Contract`` class.
-The Java codegen can optionally generate a decoder class based on the input DAR files that calls the ``fromIdAndRecord`` method of the respective generated ``Contract`` class (see :ref:`daml-codegen-java-templates`).
+The Java codegen can optionally generate a decoder class based on the input DAR files that calls the ``fromCreatedEvent`` method of the respective generated ``Contract`` class (see :ref:`daml-codegen-java-templates`).
 The decoder class can do this for all templates in the input DAR files.

 To generate such a decoder class, provide the command line parameter ``-d`` or ``--decoderClass`` with a fully qualified class name: